MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/support-boundary.md

 -   The target system must run Windows 10 version 1607, Windows Server 2016 version 1607 or newer.

--   The target system must synchronize time exclusively from an NTP hierarchy of time servers running on Windows Server 2016 version 1607 or later, culminating in the highly accurate, Windows compatible NTP time source.
+-   The target system must synchronize time from an NTP hierarchy of time servers, culminating in a highly accurate, Windows compatible NTP time source.

 -   All systems in the NTP hierarchy mentioned above must be configured as documented in the [Configuring Systems for High Accuracy](configuring-systems-for-high-accuracy.md) documentation.